-Getting started -- Your plant was grown in filtered light, not direct sun, so it should be acclimated to direct sun very slowly, over a period of several weeks.
+Getting started -- Your plant was grown in filtered light, not direct sun, so it should be acclimated to direct sun slowly, over a period of a few weeks.
 Remember that this plant does not need a lot of sun to be happy.

 Strange Wonderful Things